 I served (2003-2008) as a member of the Adjunct Faculty of The College of New Rochelle Graduate School , where I was an Internship Supervisor of all students in the Gerontology/Thanatology program.
 I have previously served as a provider for both the New York State Child Care Educational Incentive Program and P.A.S.E.
 (Partnership for After School Education), conducting workshops and trainings throughout the state.

 After the September 11th World Trade Center tragedy, I was an on-site grief counselor and provided crisis response services for the AON Corporation in New York City and Greenwich, Connecticut.
 I also served as a temporary caseworker for the American Red Cross of Greater New York Family Gift Program Long Term Recovery Project.

 From 2002-2016, I served as a founding board member, Granting Director, Managing Director and Program Strategist of A Little Hope, Inc. – The National Foundation for Grieving Children, Teens and Families, a not for profit publicly supported charitable foundation, whose mission is to help provide bereavemennt support services and grief counseling to children and teens and young adults who have experienced the loss of a parent, sibling or loved one, regardless of the circumstances of the death.
 A Little Hope is the 1st national foundation dedicated to raising money to advance the growth of children’s grief support and the expansion of bereavement centers, camps and school out reach programs for grieving children and teens across the United States.

-Prior to entering the bereavement field, I was a respected custom Bath and Kitchen designer, Sales and Marketing professional, CEO and Management consultant in the Residential Construction industry in New York and throughout the Northeast United States.
+Prior to entering the bereavement field, I was a custom bath and kitchen designer, Sales and Marketing professional, and Management consultant in the Residential Construction industry in New York and throughout the Northeast United States.

-My second career developed as a single parent, after the death of my husband Sidney Alan Rapp, M.D. in August, 1991.
+My second career developed as a single parent, after the death of my husband Sidney in August, 1991.